• Skip to primary navigation

 Cooked masoor dal is served with plain white rice and garnished with fresh herbs in a bowl.
 Some split red lentils and whole spices are strewn around the bowl on the table.

-This post contains helpful notes, tips, and tricks to help you make the perfect dish.
+This post contains helpful notes and tips to help you make the perfect dish.
 However, if you are in a rush, please use the "Jump to Recipe" link above or the "Jump to" links below to get to the section you want.

 People also call them masoor dal, and they are a common ingredient and a great source of plant-based protein in Indian cuisine.